DiscoveryDNA/team_neural_network/note/aws_notes.md

   - **Instance type(s)**: close C3 and choose instance type:
     -  t2.nano or t2.micro for basic tasks (small data cleaning jobs, folder organization, installing, documentation)
     -  t2.xlarge for formatting large datasets
     -  p2.xlarge for running tensorflow
+    *YiChen's suggestions:* To prevent jupyter notebook's kernel from crushing, use t2.xlarge for GPU-unrelated tasks and p2.xlarge for GPU-related;
+   use t2.micro only for data-unrelated tasks (e.g. changing the organization of directories).
   - **Availability Zone**:  us-west-2a (so you can use volumes)
   - **Security Group**: deep_learning_security
   - **key**: oregon_group_key.pem